Update

 options v4l2loopback devices=1 video_nr=0 exclusive_caps=1 card_label="Intel MIPI Camera"

 Now we need to make sure that v4l2-relayd picks up our camera since the default is a test source.
-There is a conf file located in /etc/default that we can edit.
+There is a conf file located in /etc that we can edit.

 # backup the conf file first